ClonyPDF home

 RequirementSpecification

-Head positionCentred, facing the camera squarely, head upright (not tilted or turned)
+Head positionCentred, facing the camera squarely, head upright (not tilted or turned).
+See face position rules.

 File formatJPEG is the most widely accepted for digital submission; PNG/WebP are fine for editing.
 Printed copies on quality photo paper.

-ExpressionNeutral, mouth closed, both eyes open, looking straight at the lens
+ExpressionNeutral, mouth closed, both eyes open, looking straight at the lens.
+See smile rules.

-Head coveringNot permitted except for religious or medical reasons; the face must stay fully visible from chin to crown
+Head coveringNot permitted except for religious or medical reasons; the face must stay fully visible from chin to crown.
+See head covering rules.

 Photo ageTaken within the last 6 months and a true current likeness